widelang/draft/README.md

 -- Output: "Less than 10"
 ```

+⚠️ There's more to be added match expression cases.
+Those are just the bare basics!

 ## Functions

 In its nature Functions are related to Lambdas in Wide, and they are reusable blocks of code that perform specific tasks like most programming languages do.